Kia Niro Insurance Rates

 Rates are averaged for all Kia Niro models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Kia Niro Insurance
+How to Find the Cheapest Kia Niro Insurance

-- It is possible to save around $150 per year just by quoting early and online
+- You may be able to save approximately $150 per year just by quoting early and online

-- Increasing deductibles can save approximately $425 each year
+- Increasing physical damage deductibles can save approximately $425 each year

 Rate Tables and Charts